The Copper Canyon is a hikers dream,

 Moderate/Pueblo de Porochi:

-You leave from the lodge and hike ontrails through Raramuri villages called caserios.
+You leave from the lodge and hike on trails through Raramuri villages called caserios.
 The trails are easy and comfortable for all types of hiking.
 We will visit some of our friends who live in the village of Porochi.
 This experience combines culture and joining with the lives of our Raramuri friends.
-(4 1/2 - 6 hours there and back)
+(4 - 6 hours )

 Hard/Sendero curvas de Maria: (3 1/2 to 5 hours)

-You leave from the lodge and hike on Raramuri trails up and down in steep, narrow trails against the Canyon wall...eventually you will hike along the Rim of the Urique Canyon....you end it up on at a Cabin that is facing the Urique Canyon owned by friends of ours.
-We finish the hike eating lunch here and drive back to San Isidro Lodge, stopping at the Gallego's overlook, perhaps the finest overlook in the Copper Canyon--the nearly 360 degree views are amazing!
+You leave from the lodge and hike on Raramuri trails up and down in steep, narrow trails against the canyon wall...eventually you will hike along the rim of the Urique Canyon....you end up at a cabin that is facing the Urique Canyon owned by friends of ours.
+We finish the hike eating lunch there and drive back to San Isidro Lodge, stopping at the Cerro Gallegos overlook, perhaps the finest overlook in the Copper Canyon--the nearly 360 degree views are amazing!